Product Design at SETU

 Product Design Degrees at SETU

-A four-year honours programme blending creative ideation with practical design skills.
-Students develop competencies in sketching, modelmaking, digital design tools, and collaborative design practice, culminating in self-directed final projects that demonstrate readiness for professional design roles.
+A four-year honours programme combining creative ideation with practical design skills — sketching, modelmaking, digital tools, and collaborative practice — culminating in a self-directed final project.

-A three-year honours degree that builds foundational design expertise across products, visuals, and experiences, delivering a broad design skillset and opportunities for industry placement, study abroad, and portfolio development.
+A three-year honours degree building design expertise across products, visuals, and experiences — with opportunities for placement, Erasmus+ and portfolio development.
+Graduates may progress to Level 8.

 Programme Structure